TRPB/jGrid/README.md

 ```

 Your table will now be scrollable left/right and up/down!
-The first column and <thead> will *always* be visible!
+The first column and &lt;thead&gt; will *always* be visible!

 Extra options